 secondary sources: Semi-finished solid wood, paper, market pulp, recycled wood fiber, or composite products obtained from a primary producer and/or a secondary producer.

-SFI 2015-2019 Audit Procedures and Auditor Qualifications and Accreditation: The principles and guidelines that detail specific requirements to Program Participants and certification bodies for conducting audits to the SFI 2015-2019 Forest Management, Fiber Sourcing and Chain-of-Custody Standards.
+SFI 2022 Audit Procedures and Auditor Qualifications and Accreditation: The principles and guidelines that detail specific requirements to Certified Organizations and certification bodies for conducting audits to the SFI 2022Forest Management, Fiber Sourcing and Chain-of-Custody Standards.

+SFI 2022 Certified Sourcing Label and Claims Standard: The requirements that detail processes for the use of the SFI Certified Sourcing label.

-SFI 2015-2019 Chain-of-Custody Standard: The requirements that detail processes for tracking fiber content from certified forest content, recycled content and certified sourcing.
+SFI 2022 Chain-of-Custody Standard: The requirements that detail processes for tracking fiber content from certified forest content, recycled content and certified sourcing.

-SFI 2015-2019 Fiber Sourcing Standard: The principles, objectives, performance measures and indicators that detail specific fiber sourcing requirements for Program Participants.
+SFI 2022 Fiber Sourcing Standard: The principles, objectives, performance measures and indicators that detail specific fiber sourcing requirements for Certified Organizations.

-SFI 2015-2019 Forest Management Standard: The principles, policies, objectives, performance measures and indicators that detail specific forest management requirements for Program Participants.
+SFI 2022 Forest Management Standard: The principles, policies, objectives, performance measures and indicators that detail specific forest management requirements for Certified Organizations.

-SFI certification: A systematic and documented verification process to obtain and evaluate evidence objectively to determine whether a Program Participant’s SFI program conforms to the requirements of SFI 2015-2019 Standards and Rules.
+SFI certification: A systematic and documented verification process to obtain and evaluate evidence objectively to determine whether a Certified Organization’s SFI program conforms to the requirements of SFI 2022Standards and Rules.

-SFI Implementation Committee (SIC): A state, provincial, or regional committee organized by SFI Program Participants to facilitate or manage the programs and alliances that support the growth of the SFI program, including sustainable forest management.
+SFI Implementation Committee (SIC): A state, provincial, or regional committee organized by SFI Certified Organizations to facilitate or manage the programs and alliances that support the growth of the SFI program, including sustainable forest management.

 silviculture: The art and science of controlling the establishment, growth, composition, health, and quality of forests and woodlands to meet the diverse needs and values of landowners and society on a sustainable basis.

+site: A site is a permanent location where an organization carries out work or a service.

 skid trail: A temporary path through the woods to transport felled trees or logs to a collection area for further transportation.

+soil health: the continued capacity of soil to function as a vital living ecosystem that sustains plants, animals, and humans.
+(USDA)

 special sites: Sites that include geologically unique or culturally important features.

+stakeholder: A person, group, community or organisation with an interest in the subject of the standard.

 stand: A contiguous group of trees sufficiently uniform in age, composition, and structure, and growing on a site of sufficiently uniform quality, to be a distinguishable unit.